open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Running_Dog/Running_Dog.md

       ans1:
         value: The dog is slowing down at t=7s
       ans2:
-        value: The dog has a velocity of 1 m/s between time t=6s and t=10s
+        value: The dog has a negative acceleration at t=9s
       ans3:
-        value: The dog has an average velocity of 0 m/s between time t=0s and t=8s
+        value: The dog has a velocity of 1 m/s between time t=6s and t=10s
       ans4:
         value: The dog is speeding up at time t=7s
 ---